aaronbloomfield/ccc/hws/btcparser/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Thu, 9/15: added the last bullet point guarantee in the Validation section

 ### Languages